 The Result

 Section titled “The Result”Once your agent finishes the final step, you will have a fully functional, real-time dashboard.
-The app connects to the Hyperstack ORE stream and updates automatically as new data hits the Solana blockchain.
+The app connects to the Arete ORE stream and updates automatically as new data hits the Solana blockchain.

 You built a complex, data-heavy application in minutes without writing a single line of manual code.